Best Brooklyn Bridge Photo Spot solotravely

 The Iconic Appeal of the Brooklyn Bridge

 Built in 1883, the Brooklyn Bridge is one of the oldest suspension bridges in the United States.
-By spreading the East River and connecting the manhattan to Brooklyn, it is a complex web of neo-gothic stone towers and steel cables that make for blind striking compositions.
+By spreading the East River and connecting Manhattan to Brooklyn, it is a complex web of neo-Gothic stone towers and steel cables that make for blind, striking compositions.
 Its identified architecture and open pedestrians offer endless creative opportunities – from skyline scenes to symmetric cable shots.

 Jordan AIIMS, a local NYC Street photographer, says, “There are some places in the world where engineering meets so easily.”
 “You only don’t take pictures of Brooklyn Bridge – you tell a story.”